-- guidance to manufacturers, network operators and test houses on the classification of the type of interface, i.e., external (subjected to a.c. surges or conducted lightning surges) or internal (subjected to short fall-time transients induced into building cabling); - information on the waveform of transients appearing at equipment interfaces for insulation coordination purposes.
+- guidance to manufacturers, network operators and test houses on the classification of the type of interface, i.e., external [subject to alternating current (a.c.) surges or conducted lightning surges] or internal (subject to short fall-time transients induced in building cabling); - information on the waveform of transients appearing at equipment interfaces for insulation coordination purposes.

-This Recommendation mainly applies to customer equipment due to safety being achieved in other ways for network equipment, e.g., earthing or powering from a safe supply, e.g., a supply voltage equal to or less than 60 V d.c.
-(Note, 60 V d.c. is an ES1 voltage.)
-However, the waveform of transients appearing at equipment interfaces is also provided for telecommunication centres and access network sites in case it is needed in the future.
+This Recommendation mainly applies to customer equipment due to safety being achieved in other ways for network equipment, e.g., earthing or powering from a safe supply, such as a supply voltage equal to or less than 60 V direct current (d.c.).

+NOTE - 60 V d.c. is a class 1 energy source (ES1) voltage.

+However, the waveform of transients appearing at equipment interfaces is also provided for telecommunication centres and access network sites, in case it is needed in the future.